YI-lny/School_pos-Class-Schedule/README.md

 # School_pos-Class-Schedule
-Just a student 's first coding
+Just a student 's first coding.
+Just for myself to use.